wp-plugins/iflychat/readme.txt

 = How to show or hide chat on certain pages? =

 We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
-More information here - [https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress](https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress?refid=wp).
+More information here - [https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages](https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages?refid=wp).

 == Changelog ==

+= 2.8.8 =
+03/28/2015: User list filtering based on custom user groups.

 = 2.8.7 =
 03/10/2015: Minor improvement in backend related code.